 Quit the IDE

+Restart GroundControl and review settings panels and adjust as necessary to restore the same values as you noted with screen captures.
 Note: this firmware implements a new EEPROM version table so you may have to re-enter some of your captured maslow settings, but it should not lose the chains length measurements.
 If it does then you’ll have to reset chains 12 OClock step then extend them again.